High-dimensional Analysis of Knowledge Distillation: Weak-to-Strong Generalization and Scaling Laws: Problem setup

 \section{Problem setup}

 \textbf{Notation. } Let $[p]$ denote the set $\{1,\cdots, p\}$ for an integer $p \geq 1$.
-We use lower-case and upper-case bold letters (e.g., $\x, \X$) to represent vectors and matrices, respectively; $x_i$ denotes the $i$-th entry of the vector $\x$, $\X^\dagger$ the pseudo-inverse of the matrix $\X$, and $\tr{\X}$ the trace of $\X$.
+We use lower-case and upper-case bold letters (e.g., $\x, \X$) to represent vectors and matrices, respectively; $x_i$ denotes the $i$-th entry of the vector $\x$, $\X^\dagger$ the pseudo-inverse of the matrix $\X$, and $\tr{\X}$ the trace of $\X$. \red{For further notations, please see Table \ref{tab:notation-summary}.}

 We consider a two-stage linear learning problem.
 In the first stage, pairs of labels and input features from the distribution $\Dc_s$ are used to produce an estimate of the ground-truth parameter, which is then used to generate labels along with input features from a different distribution $\Dc_t$.
 The second stage uses these generated labels to obtain the final estimate of the ground-truth parameter.
 The models trained in the first and second stages are referred to as surrogate and target models, respectively.